dmehring/casadocs/docs/tasks/task_phaseshift.rst

    with the new phase center.
 Many MS selection parameters are supported (see `Visibility Data Selections
    <../../notebooks/visibility_data_selection.ipynb>`__
    for details).

+   .. danger:: **ALERT:** Partial spectral window selection via the *spw* parameter (eg, spw='1:20~25') may cause errors.
+This issue is being investigated and will be fixed in a subsequent version of CASA.
+As a workaround, if you require such a selection, first specify it in and run split to create the desired selection and use the resulting MS as input to **phaseshift**.

    The input MS is not modified.
 The implementation assumes that the *UVW* coordinates are correct in the frame in which they are specified; these coordinates are transformed via rotation to the new phase center.
 No attempt is made to recompute the *UVW* values because of,